btoll/benjamintoll.com/content/post/ncat.md

 	germanicus$ ncat -kl --max-conns 1
 	      nero$ ncat germanicus

-Note that without the access control flag other clients can connect to the listening Ncat but that that will only establish its own channel with the "server".
+Note that without the access control flag other clients can connect to the listening Ncat process but that that will only establish its own channel with the "server".
 In other words, none of the other clients will "hear" the conversation.
 Use it or don't :)

 If multi-user chat is desired, simply start Ncat in listening mode with the `--broker` flag: